Futile Attraction: Production

 With limited resources available, the writers chose the mockumentary format for its combination of low budget requirements and comedic possibilities.

-The movie was filmed in 2002 over 13 days, however due to technical problems post-production took two-and-a-half years.
+The movie was filmed in 2002 over 13 days.
+However, due to budgetary constraints, post-production took two-and-a-half years.
+Taika Waititi and Jemaine Clement appear in cameos.

-The vital fundraising also took time.
-Having been rejected for funding by the New Zealand Film Commission, Prebble set up a website to raise money internationally.
-In addition to the money raised in this way, he received numerous offers in kind, from professional advice to poster design and band music.
+The ground-breaking fundraising campaign started in early 2004.
+Having been rejected for funding by the New Zealand Film Commission, Prebble set up a website called www.MakeMarksMovie.com to raise money internationally.
+This internet crowd-funding campaign succeeded, despite taking place prior to kickstarter existing or Facebook being widely used.
+In addition to the money raised in this way, he received numerous offers in kind, from post-production services to poster design and band music.

-The movie is distributed internationally by Echelon Studios.